-The All Seasons Cafe is located on a quiet alley just behind Baker Street.
+Pitchfork Eatery is nestled along I.O.D.E Park at the end of Hall Street.
 Many who visit Nelson are in awe at the calibre and sophistication of the restaurants.
 For a small town we are very lucky to have such quality—and variety.

 24 hours is up!

 Nelson offers both adventure lovers and cultural travelers plenty of reasons to visit.
 When are you going to come and spend 24 hours (or more) with us?